Operation K: Execution

 Those same clouds also confused the IJN pilots.
 Using the Kaena Point lighthouse for a position fix, Hashizume decided to attack from the north.
 Sasao, however, did not hear Hashizume's order and instead turned to skirt the southern coast of Oahu.

 Hashizume, having lost sight of his wingman, and only able to see small patches of the island, dropped his four bombs on the slopes of Tantalus Peak, an extinct volcano cinder cone just north of Honolulu sometime between 02:00 and 02:15 HST.
-He was unable to see Pearl Harbor, the only lit facility on Oahu due to blackout conditions intended to hinder air raids.
+He was unable to see Pearl Harbor, the only lit facility on Oahu, due to blackout conditions intended to hinder air raids.
 Hashizume's bombs landed about 1000 ft from Roosevelt High School, creating craters 6–10 ft deep and 20–30 ft across.
 Damage was limited to shattered windows.
 Sasao is assumed by historians and officials to have eventually dropped his bombs into the ocean, either off the coast of Waianae or near the sea approach to Pearl Harbor.
 The two flying boats then flew southwest toward the Marshall Islands.
 Sasao returned as planned to Wotje atoll, but Hashizume's airplane had sustained hull damage while taking off from French Frigate Shoals.
 Fearing the primitive base at Wotje was insufficient to repair the damage, Hashizume proceeded non-stop all the way to their home base at Jaluit Atoll, also in the Marshall Islands.
 That made his flight the longest bombing mission in history up to that point.

 Aftermath

 There were no American casualties.
 The raid did raise new fears of a potential Japanese invasion of Hawaii.

 Japanese media repeated an unsubstantiated Los Angeles radio report of "considerable damage to Pearl Harbor" with 30 dead sailors and civilians, with 70 wounded.
 Both the U.S. Army and U.S. Navy blamed each other for the explosions, accusing each other of jettisoning munitions into Tantalus.

 Another armed reconnaissance mission, scheduled for 6 or 7 March, was canceled because of the delay in launching the first raid, damage to Hashizume's airplane, and the aircrews' exhaustion.
-It was carried out on 10 March 1942, but Hashizume was killed when his flying boat was shot down by Brewster F2A Buffalo fighters near Midway Atoll.
+It was carried out on 10 March, but Hashizume was killed when his flying boat was shot down by Brewster F2A Buffalo fighters near Midway Atoll.

 A followup to Operation K was scheduled for 30 May, to gain intelligence on the whereabouts of U.S. aircraft carriers prior to the Battle of Midway.
-However, the Americans had become aware French Frigate Shoals were a possible IJN rendezvous point, and naval patrols were increased, per Admiral Chester Nimitz's orders.
+However, the Americans had become aware French Frigate Shoals was a possible IJN rendezvous point, and naval patrols were increased, per Admiral Chester Nimitz's orders.
 The Japanese submarine I-123 found the area mined and spotted two American warships at anchor there, prompting a cancellation of the plan, despite the proposed use of Necker Island as an alternative refueling site.
-This left IJN unable to observe U.S. Navy activity, or to keep track of the American carriers.
+This left the IJN unable to observe U.S. Navy activity or track the American carriers.